mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

   `Contains`, `HasPrefix`, `HasSuffix`, `Index`, `Join`, `Repeat`, `Split`, `ToLower`, `ToTitle`, `ToUpper`, and `Trim` It also defines the `Builder`, `Reader`, and `Replacer` types.
-  This package was described in more detail in the earlier "Strings" section.
+  This package is described in more detail in the "Strings" section below.
 - `sync`\
   This provides synchronization primitives such as mutual exclusion locks.
   Often code will use channels and `select` instead to achieve this.